 Is breastfeeding with implants safe?

-Various organisations state that there is no evidence that the presence of a breast implant can harm a breastfed baby, even in the event of the implant leaking1314.
-Conversely one support group has collected studies, mostly from 1990s, that indicated possible harm for some children born or breastfed by mothers with implants 15.
-Thomas Hale, breastfeeding and medications expert, says silicone is inert (chemically inactive) and unlikely to be absorbed in the gastrointestinal tract by a breastfed baby although he cautions good studies are not available16.
+- Conflicting information.
+The UK’s NHS states a baby will not be harmed by breastfeeding with implants21 and in the USA, the Centers for Disease Control and Prevention states that there is insufficient evidence to say breast implants can harm a breastfed baby22.
+Conversely one support group has collected studies, mostly from 1990s, that indicated possible harm for some children born or breastfed by mothers with implants23.
+Thomas Hale, breastfeeding and medications expert, says silicone is inert (chemically inactive) and unlikely to be absorbed in the gastrointestinal tract by a breastfed baby although he cautions good studies are lacking24.

-Some researchers have found that when silicone devices are inside the body they have the potential to trigger inflammation and health issues 171819.
+- Gaps in knowledge.
+Some researchers have found that when silicone devices are inside the body they have the potential to trigger inflammation and health issues 252627.
 How this could affect a foetus or breastfed infant is not clear and more long-term studies are needed.

 Can breast implants leak into breast milk?

-The Food and Drug Administration of the United States, 2013 say it is not known whether small amounts of silicone from breast implants can enter breast milk:
+The Food and Drug Administration of the United States say it is not known whether small amounts of silicone from breast implants can enter breast milk:

 At this time, it is not known if a small amount of silicone may pass through from the breast implant silicone shell into breast milk during breastfeeding.
 Although there are currently no established methods for accurately detecting silicone levels in breast milk, a study measuring silicon (one component in silicone) levels did not indicate higher levels in breast milk from women with silicone gel-filled implants when compared to women without implants.